priyavrat-misra/til-in-java/README.md

 - static initializers are useful when we need to initialize `static` variables with a value that can't be computed at compile time.
 - we can't reference instance variables from static intializers.
 - instance initializers are used to initialize instance variables.
 The syntax is similar to static initializer but without the `static` keyword.
-- a constructor can also be use initialize instance variables but instance initializers are helpful if we want to share a block of code between multiple constructors i.e., Java compiler copies initializer blocks into the beginning of every constructor.
+- a constructor can also be used to initialize instance variables but instance initializers are helpful if we want to share a block of code between multiple constructors i.e., Java compiler copies initializer blocks into the beginning of every constructor.
 - we can reference static variables from instance initializers.
 - if there is a chain of overloaded constructor invocations, then instance initializer code will be copied only into the last invoked constructor.
 This ensures that instance initializer code is executed only once for every object that gets created.
 So, instance initializer code is copied into every constructor that does not have a `this()` invocation statement.
 - if there are multiple initializers (static or instance) then they will be executed in order.